 When there is significant activity in the fund, the Board of Trustees & Treasurer shall report to the congregation at its Annual meeting in June.

-This Endowment Investment and Distribution Policy may be amended only by a simple majority vote of the active members of the congregation.
+This Endowment Investment and Distribution Policy may be amended only by a simple majority vote of the active members of the congregation..

 Contributions